Agents love files. Lose the limitations.

 up in under 60 seconds.

-Works with local and cloud-hosted databases, with special Tiger Cloud and Ghost support.
+Works with any PostgreSQL, with special Tiger Cloud and Ghost support.

 FUSE on Linux, NFS on macOS, and no external dependencies on either platform.